forem/forem/docs/frontend/liquid-tags.md

 documented but also intuitive.
 They should also be fairly flexible in the arguments they take.
 Currently, this could use improvements.

-Liquid tags are "compiled" when an article is saved.
-So you will need to re-save articles to see HTML changes.
+_Note: Liquid tags are "compiled" when an article is saved.
+So you will need to re-save articles to see HTML changes._

 Here is a bunch of liquid tags supported on DEV: